 Martina Merz

-Allow me -- allow myself and hope you agree to [indiscernible] beyond the view on the already ongoing fiscal year.
+Allow me -- allow myself and hope you agree to add a perspective beyond the view on the already ongoing fiscal year.
 What we try to describe in today's presentation is that one aspect of an improving free cash flow in an intensifying competition is pricing power.
 And pricing power is a component which is described and determined by relative market position.
 So, the strengthening of our technical capabilities in our operation and with the product offerings and the coverage of market is also increasing and improving our strategic resilience as mentioned.
 I think there is an aspect which should not be overseen why the -- as Klaus described, I would say why we keep our powder dry.
 We, of course, at the same time, prepare and this is embedded in the investment as described, but it's also embedded in the product development, technology development and the portfolio moves to step by step improve our relative market position in order to try pricing power assets at the beginning.
 This will not pay off short-term, but we see already a strengthening in the relative market positioning in early performance indicators.
 And I think it's visible already in the perception of thyssenkrupp in the market becoming more relevant for green transformation.

 Bastian Synagowitz